iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.ascent.phr___19.0.0/report.md

 > biometric logon does not work, and last whole would not order my prescription<br> :date: __2020-11-22 12:22:00__

 > Prescription function issues when trying to order.
 Galaxy S10.
 Used to work fine, now all but useless to me.<br> :date: __2020-11-08 15:03:43__

-> I will leave this rating as '2' as a warning to other potential users that there is an issue. ie that sometimes the App stops recognising your password and that, despite their best endeavours and lots of communications between us, Evergreen Life have not been able to resolve this issue.
-Hopefully one day they will get to the bottom of it as it is otherwise a pretty good App (and the Web access is good) but there are I know other similar Apps available that are probably worth looking at first.<br> :date: __2020-10-24 11:10:45__